 Victoria (Tori) Larsen | Kimberly

-I am excited to work with all the kiddos in the elementary this year in my new
+I am excited with all the work the kiddos in the elementary have accomplished

 achieve success in and out of the classroom.
-In the past I taught special
+As the year comes to an end, I

 Every student can learn,